ggiamarchi/vagrant-openstack-provider/README.md

 * `image` - The server image to boot.
 This can be a string matching the exact ID or name of the image, or this can be a regular expression to partially match some image.
-* `endpoint` - The endpoint to hit.
-By default this is DFW.
+* `rackspace_region` - The region to hit.
+By default this is :dfw.
+Valid options are: :dfw, :ord, :lon
 * `public_key_path` - The path to a public key to initialize with the remote server.
 This should be the matching pair for the private key configured with `config.ssh.private_key_path` on Vagrant.